seanox/virtual-environment/README.md

 </p>

 # Description
-This project provides a virtual environment based on a modular structure.
-It enables developers and users to work within a pre-configured environment that contains tools, programs and services without modifying the host system or requiring additional virtualization software.
+The workspace project provides a portable, file-based working environment with a modular structure for developers and users.
+It allows tools, applications and services to run within a self-contained environment using predefined paths and configurations, while attempting to avoid changes to the host system.

-The environment is stored on a virtual drive that can be attached, detached and moved between systems.
-It operates on an abstraction layer on top of Windows that mounts this virtual drive.
-All operations take place inside this file-based environment, which is logically separated through path and configuration isolation and is designed to avoid interaction with the host file system and registry.
+Stored on a virtual disk, the environment can be attached, detached and transferred between Windows installations on different machines.
+A Windows-based abstraction layer handles the mounting and management of this disk, allowing all operations to take place within the isolated workspace.
+Path, configuration and environment separation are used to maintain consistent runtime conditions and reduce unintended interaction with the host file system and registry.

 __The project consists of the [platform](platform), the [launcher](launcher) and
 the [startup tool](startup).
 The platform manages virtual drives (creation, attachment, detachment, maintenance).
 The launcher provides keyboard-based